 Honors Spanish III is designed to enable students to achieve an intermediate level of communicative competence in listening, speaking, reading, and writing.
 The goals are to enhance all four language areas and culture to enable the student to communicate on an appropriate level when visiting a Spanish speaking country and to provide a solid foundation for further study at high school and college levels.

 Advanced Placement Spanish IV/V

-In AP Spanish levels 4 and 5, the student looks to build on his or her competence in the four main skills of listening, speaking, reading, and writing towards greater fluency.
+In AP Spanish Levels IV and V, the student looks to build on his or her competence in the four main skills of listening, speaking, reading and writing towards greater fluency.
 Listening and speaking skills are enhanced by the banning of English from the classroom and by using more advanced audio and video footage.
-In reading, the student progresses to Spanish literature and current news articles fron the Internet, newspapers, and magazines.
+In reading, the student progresses to Spanish literature and current news articles from the Internet, newspapers and magazines.
 In writing, the student learns to refine his or her writing and reduce grammatical errors.
-The student is, by now, familiar and comfortable with the cultural aspects of Spanish-speaking countries, but seeks to broaden his or her knowledge of current events.
+The student is by now familiar and comfortable with the cultural aspects of Spanish-speaking countries, but widens his or her knowledge of current events.
 The goals are to increase fluency in all four language areas and culture so that the student can communicate effectively when visiting a Spanish-speaking country.
-The goal is to provide a sound foundation for further study at the high school and college levels.
-Taught in A/B-year format to accomodate those taking AP Spanish 4, then AP Spanish 5.
+The goal is furthermore to provide a sound foundation for further study at the high school and college level.